haietza/moodle-webservice_restalexa/README.md

 ================================

 REST webservice protocol based on the standard core REST webservice, but with added support for JSON payloads and supports the local_alexakill plugin for Amazon Alexa skill integration with Moodle.
+Based on moodle-webservice_restjson plugin.

 Installation
 ------------